 NEW YORK - On September 11, 2001, more than 2,600 people perished at the World Trade Center, 125 people died at the Pentagon and 256 people died on four airplanes after terrorists hijacked the planes and turned them into guided missiles.

 Here is a timeline of what happened on that day.
-This timeline is a compilation of reports from the Associated Press, the 9/11 Commission Report and the 9/11 Memorial.
 All times are in EDT.

 A total of 19 hijackers begin passing through security at various airports.

 American Airlines Flight 11 takes off from Boston’s Logan International Airport.
 The Boeing 767 is headed toward Los Angeles with 92 people on board, comprised of 11 crew members, 76 passengers and five hijackers.

 United Airlines Flight 175 takes off, also from Boston’s Logan International Airport headed for Los Angeles.
 The Boeing 767 had 64 people on board, comprised of nine crew members, 51 passengers and five hijackers.

 American Airlines Flight 11 crew members Betty Ann Ong and Madeline Amy Sweeney report the hijacking to ground personnel, providing key information about the hijacking.

 American Airlines Flight 77 takes off from Washington Dulles International Airport for Los Angeles.
 The Boeing 757 carried 65 people, comprised of six crew members, 53 passengers and five hijackers.

 One of the hijackers on American Airlines Flight 11 accidentally calls ground control when trying to transmit a message to the passengers in the plane’s cabin, unwittingly alerting ground control to the attacks.
 Victor J. Saracini, the pilot of American Airlines Flight 175, hears the accidental transmission and alerts the Federal Aviation Administration just minutes before his plane is hijacked.